j0sephh123/educational-platform/README.md

     - **Lesson Page**: Displays the content of a specific lesson.
   - Ensure users can navigate back to the previous pages, such as going back to the course list from course details, or from a lesson back to the course details.

-- **Why It's Simple**:
-  - Most of the navigation can be handled with a few basic routes and links.
-No complex nested routing or dynamic URL generation required for now.

 #### 6. **User Interface Requirements**

 - **Description**: